-As we all get busier and busier in today’s world, sometimes it can be difficult to make an appointment at the gym.
-For those of you who are dread lifting weights, doing cardio, or get easily intimidated when you see people doing High Intensity Interval Training (HIIT), have no fear, this blog post is for you.
-In this blog post, I am going to be telling you all 5 benefits of walking and 3 easy ways to increase your step count.
+As we all get busier and busier in today’s world, the benefits of walking are overlooked.
+Sometimes it is difficult to put the gym into our routine.
+For those of you who dread lifting weights or doing intense cardio (HIIT), this blog post is for you.
+In this blog post, I am going to be telling you all 5 benefits of walking.
+Also, I’ll explore 3 easy ways to put a little pep in your step.

 1) Walking is the BEST form of cardio

 Yes, you did read that correctly.
 Walking is the BEST form of cardio.
+Hence, it is one of the benefits of walking.
 But let’s define that a little because “best” can be subjective.
 After all, many people swear by HIIT cardio, where you go all out in intensity for 15-30 seconds and then you rest for a few minutes, followed by another round of full-out exertion, and more rest.
 Repeat this the desired number of times, and you have HIIT cardio.
 Many gym influencers will say it is the “secret” to getting in shape.
 But here is what they don’t tell you.

 - HIIT Cardio is intense!
 As such, it will take a wear and tear on your body